 Learning More About the ACT: Resources from CollegeVine

 This post, of course, presents only a brief overview of the ACT.
-If you decide to take this test, there’s a lot more you’ll need to know, from how to register and prepare for the test to how to interpret and report your eventual scores.
+If you decide to take this test, there’s a lot more you’ll need to know, from preparing for the test to interpreting your scores.
 Knowing what to expect is key to a successful test-taking experience.